FDA approved for more than 25 years

 Experts advise against using fenugreek supplements while pregnant, as it’s associated with an increased risk of birth defects.
 Currently, there’s only limited data about the safety of fenugreek supplements while breastfeeding.

 There are several ways to use fenugreek.
-You can either buy a fenugreek supplement and add it to your daily routine or apply it to your hair and scalp in the form of a fenugreek and water mix.
+You can either buy a supplement and add it to your daily routine or apply a fenugreek and water mix to your hair and scalp.

 To use a fenugreek supplement, follow the directions on the product’s label.
-Make sure to only take the recommended dose, as taking an excessive amount of fenugreek could increase your risk of experiencing side effects.
+Make sure to take only the recommended dose, as excessive amounts of fenugreek could increase your risk of experiencing side effects.

 Here’s how to make and use a fenugreek and water hair mask:

-• Soak two tablespoons of fenugreek seeds in water overnight (remember it’s fenugreek seeds for hair growth, not the leaves).
+• Soak two tablespoons of fenugreek seeds in water (remember, it’s fenugreek seeds for hair growth, not the leaves) and leave the mix in a cool location to soak overnight.

-• The next morning, grind the seeds into the water to create a fenugreek paste to apply to your hair roots.
+• The next day, grind the seeds into the water to create a fenugreek paste to apply to your hair roots.

 • Carefully apply the fenugreek mixture to your scalp and the roots of your hair.